Kent Reliance Conveyancing Panel Information

 Read More

-CQS accreditation gives no guarantee to lender panel acceptance.
-Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to remain on their approved list of conveyancing solicitors.
-Some Lenders now use the scheme as the starting point for Panel membership such as Santander.
+The Law Society’s CQS accreditation gives no guarantee to lender panel acceptance.
+Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to join their panels.
+A number of Lenders now use CQS as the starting point for Panel approval as is the case with Astra Mortgages.

-I am on the Kent Reliance conveyancing panel and due to complete a remortgage within the next few weeks.
-My file does not contain a Mortgage Deed for the client to execute.
-Who do I contact at Kent Reliance to request substitute deeds?
+My firm is listed on the Kent Reliance conveyancing panel and due to complete a remortgage shortly.
+I dont have a Mortgage Deed for the client to sign.
+Who do I contact at Kent Reliance to obtain duplicate documents?

 You should contact Kent Reliance to obtain standard documents.
-The CML Handbook incorporates a specific inquiry for lenders to enumerate who to contact to obtain standard documents.
+The CML Handbook includes an express section for banks to cite who to contact to obtain standard documents.
 Kent Reliance in their Part 2’s state:

 Find a Lawyer on the Kent Reliance Conveyancing Panel